g7yt/attackSPY/README.md

 # attackSPY
-this tool,   harvests hidden rifts from the depths below,  New Gen, used Attack SPY......
+this tool,   harvests hidden rifts from the depths below,  New Gen, used Attack SPY